Your Customer Choice natural gas bill

 - Delivery charge is based on consumption and is the cost of delivering gas through our system to your home or business.

-- Storage & transport is what we pay to other companies to store and transport gas through their pipelines and infrastructure.
+- Storage and transport is what we pay to other companies to store and transport gas through their pipelines and infrastructure.
 These costs are reviewed by the BCUC annually.

 - Cost of gas is the price charged by your third-party gas marketer for the gas you used.